majedkarimi/TerraPeak/README.md

 ```
 Or useing builded bainary file on Github Packages.

-> **💡 Pro Tip**: Use Docker Compose for the complete setup with MinIO storage backend and nginx reverse proxy.
+> **💡 Pro Tip**: Use Docker Compose for the complete setup with S3/MinIO storage backend and nginx reverse proxy.

 ## ⚙️ Configuration